qualcomm/QcNode/docs/build-hgy-linux.md

-# How to build QC with TinyViz for HGY Linux
+# How to build QCNode with TinyViz for HGY Linux

 ## Set WORKSPACE path:
 export WORKSPACE=$PWD (or other path.)